Water-Damaged, Wet and Stained Document Restoration

 Last updated:

 Each of these scenarios requires a different balance between the competing demands of document examination: maximum legibility recovery on one side, maximum biological and chemical evidence preservation on the other.
 A document examiner who dries a bloodstained note without consulting the DNA analyst may destroy a recoverable genetic profile.
 A DNA analyst who swabs a bloodstained page without consulting the document examiner may make an ink analysis or handwriting examination impossible.
+The companion scenario, fire damage to the same document types, is covered under charred and burnt document recovery.
 The protocols that manage this tension are not improvised; they are written into the standard operating procedures of forensic science laboratories that handle cross-discipline evidence routinely, including the FBI Laboratory, the UK's Key Forensic Services, and the CFSL network in India.

-This topic covers the physical and chemical changes water causes in paper and ink, the controlled-drying and freeze-drying workflows developed for mass-casualty recovery scenarios, the mould management problem that applies wherever wet documents are stored, the ink-fixative pretreatment that prevents ink migration during drying, and the decision framework for biological stain cases.
+This topic covers the physical and chemical changes water causes in paper and ink, the controlled-drying and freeze-drying workflows, the mould management problem, the ink-fixative pretreatment that prevents ink migration, and the decision framework for biological stain cases.
+Where fire damage co-occurs with water damage, the complementary protocol is covered under charred document recovery.
+ESDA examination of water-damaged documents must be performed before any liquid fixative is applied, as moisture disrupts the electrostatic charge differential.

 Paper is a matted network of cellulose fibres bonded by hydrogen bonds, held together by the drying tension that forms during manufacture.
 When paper is wetted, those hydrogen bonds break: the fibres swell transversely (with very little longitudinal swelling, because cellulose crystallite alignment runs along the fibre length), the sheet expands in area and loses much of its dimensional stability, and the manufacturing sizing (starch, gelatin, or modern alkyl ketene dimer sizing) swells, migrates, or is washed away.